The hair salon industry is alive and growing.

 According to an IBISWorld study, it is a $44 billion per year market and only expected to increase.
 While it is a good time to be a hair stylist, the competition is only increasing.
 It is a market largely defined by networking and customer loyalty.
 So how can you succeed?

-We recently sat down with Tanya, an up and coming hair stylist and hair training coordinator, out of Artistry Salon Dana Point, one of Orange County’s top hair salons.
+We recently sat down with Tanya, an up and coming hair stylist and hair training coordinator, out of Howard Jones Salon, one of Orange County’s top hair salons.
 Together, we crafted 5 tips to help you succeed as a hair stylist.

 Constant networking is the key to a successful business in the hair industry.
 It a 24/7 job.
 It is easy to hope that your normal crowd of friends will suffice in growing your business.
 Surely my friends will refer me to their friends and I’ll just grow, right?
 Not quite.
 It is important to constantly expand your circle of friends and associates.
 Never disregard a new connection as simply random.
 If even they don’t become a client, they may open doors to new customers and opportunities.